reddatos/coinos-woo/README.md

 # coinos-woo
 **BTC Lightning Payment via Coinos.io**

-The provided code constitutes a WooCommerce payment gateway plugin, enabling the seamless processing of Bitcoin and Lightning Network payments via the coinos.io platform.
+The provided code constitutes a WooCommerce payment gateway plugin, enabling the seamless processing of Bitcoin and Lightning Network payments via the coinos.io wallet platform.

-*Please note that you will need a coinos.io account to use the this plugin.*
+#### Before installing the plugin, please note that you will need a coinos.io wallet account to use it.
+You can get your coinos wallet visiting coinos.io official website. ####

 - Coinos official website: https://coinos.io/
 - Coinos documentation: https://coinos.io/docs
 - Coinos support: https://t.me/coinoswallet

-**Disclaimer:** This plugin was designed to facilitate the integration of Coinos services into e-commerce websites (WordPress and Woocommerce).
-Please note that this plugin and its code do not have official support from Coinos.io.
+#### *Disclaimer:* Please note that this plugin and its code do not have official support from Coinos.io.
+This plugin was designed to facilitate the integration of Coinos services into e-commerce websites (WordPress and WooCommerce). ####

 We welcome collaboration to enhance its features.

+## Screenshots

 <!-- PROJECT EXAMPLE -->
 <br />